 What professional development, if any, will be offered in cycle 1 to support the staff in implementing the approach?

 We are exploring opportunities to do site-based professional development for outdoor education.

-Determine the measures/data that will be used to determine the effectiveness of the first cycle approach by answering the following questions:
+Determine the measures/o approach by answering the following questions: approach by answering th